 Who is Liable for a Slip and Fall Accident in Allentown?

-- Commercial Tenants: Commercial tenants are those renting a space for commercial or business purposes; ie, renting a space for a restaurant or a hair salon.
-Generally, fall accidents, and ensuing slip and fall suits, are more likely to be filed towards these kinds of tenants.
+- Commercial Tenants: Commercial tenants are those renting space for commercial or business purposes; if your slip and fall accident occurred while working, you might explore options like workers’ compensation third-party claims in Allentown.
+Generally, fall accidents, and the ensuing slip and fall suits, are more likely to be filed towards these kinds of tenants.

 - Residential Tenants: Residential tenants, those renting a home or apartment for residential purposes, can also be held liable for a slip and fall accident.
 In something like an apartment building, the landlord or owner would likely be liable if someone slipped and fell in a communal space, like the parking lot or a stairwell.
 However, the residential tenant could be liable if a slip and fall occurred inside of their unit.